vaqMAD/vaqMAD/README.md

 <!-- About me section -->
 ## About me :
- If you like tech, books, and games, it means that you are a Nerd.
-Just like me, lol 🤓😉
+ If you're into tech, books, and games, you're probably a nerd — just like me, let's connect ! 🤓

  I am developing my programming skills, specializing in Python and Django.